Last Updated on

 Google really turned up the volume on this in 2017.

-Now, that said, there’s also a lot of controversy over this topic as with many things right now in SEO (LSI much?).
+Now, that said, there’s also a lot of controversy over this topic as with many things right now in search engine optimization (LSI much?).

 Some people don’t like the term “keyword cannibalization”.
 Others say they can’t find a patent on it, so it must not exist.
 Some say “Hey look, here’s a website ranking two different pages for ‘insert keyword here’ so it’s all hogwash”.